pandas-dev/pandas/doc/source/categorical.rst

 Reordering
 ~~~~~~~~~~

-Reordering the categories is possible via the :func:`Categorical.reorder_categories` and
+Reordering the categories is possible via the :meth:`Categorical.reorder_categories` and
-the :func:`Categorical.set_categories` methods.
-For :func:`Categorical.reorder_categories`, all
+the :meth:`Categorical.set_categories` methods.
+For :meth:`Categorical.reorder_categories`, all
 old categories must be included in the new categories and no new categories are allowed.
 This will
 necessarily make the sort order the same as the categories order.